Pixel Coordinate Conventions#

 pixels, and they are 0-indexed, matching the Python 0-based indexing.

-That means the first pixel is considered pixel 0
+That means the first pixel is considered pixel 0, but pixel

 the center of the bottom, leftmost array element.
 That means